unnecessary-abstraction/pbarker.dev/content/posts/2023-05-24-thoughts-on-pgp-pypi.rst

 To loop back round to PyPI, my complaint is that the (somewhat poor and atrophied) support for PGP is being dropped before a replacement has been integrated.
-If sigstore does prove to be the way forward then that's great, but I would have preferred PyPI to keep the exisiting PGP support as-is until sigstore integration can be deployed.
+If sigstore does prove to be the way forward then that's great, but I would have preferred PyPI to keep the existing PGP support as-is until sigstore integration can be deployed.
 I don't agree that the status quo is "worse than useless", though I do agree that it has major issues.